-‘The Voice’ Host Carson Daly & Wife Siri Welcome Fourth Child: Reveal New Baby’s Adorable Nickname
+‘The Voice’ Host Carson Daly & Wife Siri Welcome Fourth Child, Reveal New Baby’s Adorable Nickname

 The Voice host Carson Daly and his wife Siri have welcomed their fourth child.
 The arrival of daughter Goldie Patricia Daly comes during a time when hospitals are besieged by patients battling coronavirus.
 In the image’s caption, the couple thanked workers for their tireless efforts in keeping their family safe and healthy during this precious moment in their lives.

-Goldie, or Go Go as her parents have adorably nicknamed her, made her entrance into the world on March 26 at 4:08 pm EST and weighing 8.2 lbs & 20 inches long.
-Her arrival adds a sixth person to the Daly family which includes proud siblings Jackson James age 11, Etta Jones, 7, and London Rose, 5.
+Goldie, or Go Go as her parents have adorably nicknamed her, made her entrance into the world on March 26 at 4:08 p.m.
+ET.
+She weighed 8.2 pounds and was 20 inches long.
+Her arrival adds a sixth person to the Daly family, which also includes proud siblings Jackson James, age 11; Etta Jones, 7; and London Rose, 5.

-Carson posted an image of himself, Siri and the baby to his Instagram page.
+Carson posted an image of himself, Siri, and the baby to his Instagram page.
 All three are seen in Siri’s hospital room.
 Both Carson and his wife are wearing hospital gowns and masks to protect themselves and their child.

 View this post on Instagram